 To ensure the cod is dressed for the occasion, it’s served with sandefjordsmør – a dreamy and delicate butter sauce, which is a simplification of the French sauce beurre blanc.
 It’s said the sauce originated from a former hotel director in Sandefjord, who had studied cooking in France but chose to eliminate the shallots, white wine, and vinegar in order to create his own Nordic version of the French classic.
 It worked out well (very well, in fact) and is one of the favorite sauces paired with seafood today.

 Juletorsk, with all of its accompaniments, is a dish that anyone can easily make in a short amount of time with only a handful of fresh ingredients.
-So, gather loved ones virtually or in person, set the table and light the candles, and fill the room with joyful conversations while embracing togetherness this holiday season.
+So, gather loved ones, set the table and light the candles, and fill the room with joyful conversations while embracing togetherness this holiday season.
 As the Norwegian cod is served, each bite will draw you to the waters of Norway – bringing the koselig feeling that has spanned generations straight into your home.

 You can choose to use cod steaks or a whole cod for this dish.
 If using a whole cod, cut the steaks into slices about 1-inch (2 ½ cm) thick.
 Serve juletorsk with boiled potatoes and carrots.